astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-beer-classification.md

 |:--:|
 |*ABV Boxplot*|

-After investigating these and realizing they were more or less gag beers (see this link XX), I removed them from the dataset to avoid misrepresentation of beer types.
+After investigating these and realizing they were more or less gag beers (e.g. the [Brewmeister Snake Venom](https://www.htfw.com/brewmeister-snake-venom-world-s-strongest-beer-free-branded-glass-beer-lager)), I removed them from the dataset to avoid misrepresentation of beer types.
 Theoretically, it may also have been appropriate to create their own category, but with only 3 observations, it would be tough to train and test.

 This left us with 41 categories, the smallest of which had 20 observations, and a clean dataset for further analysis